Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 Methods
 ^^^^^^^
 We ran a steady state model with the mean optimised period boundary conditions and then ran the MT3D model with the concentrations for each boundary condition set to 1 and all others set to 0.
-The MT3D model was run for an arbitrarily period (7.305 E5 years) to ensure the concentrations were at pseudo steady state.
+The MT3D model was run for an arbitrary period (7.305 E5 years) to ensure the concentrations were at pseudo steady state.
 The final concentrations for these scenarios were saved and plotted.
 They are available in the `mt3d_indicator_scenarios <../Scenarios/mt3d_indicator_scenarios>`_ folder.